 From the first time I saw simultaneous interpreters at work, I knew I had found my calling.
 Since completing my professional qualifications, an M. A. in Conference Interpretation, I have been working as a freelance interpreter in Berlin.

 M. A. in Conference Interpreting from the University of Heidelberg

 (C)Working Languages: German (A), English (B), French (C)

 M. A. (Honours) in English and French from the University of Aberdeen

-I spent four years at the University of Aberdeen in Scotland to study English and French literature.
+I studied English and French literature at the University of Aberdeen in Scotland, spending a total of four years there.
 During this time, I also spent some time in French-speaking countries: As an au-pair with a French family in Toulouse and as an exchange student in Belgium at the Université Libre de Bruxelles.

 The consequences of spending so much time in the UK are still noticeable today: I have acquired a habit of drinking several cups of tea with milk every day and of expressing myself idiomatically in English.